johanbove/johanbove.github.io/_posts/2015-06-01-summerfunchallenge15.markdown

 The winners were chosen by the 60 guests attending the event.
 47 votes were registered through a Google Docs form.

-Here are the winners for our Summer Fun Challenge 2015:
+# The winners of the Summer Fun Challenge 2015

-## Design & Presentation
+## Design & Presentation Track

 ### 1st place: “OpenGrill” by Fritz Elles & Alex Kruck-Kneip (38.3% votes)